LOADING ...

 I think American think we was just playing and it's be some more playing

-But it gonna be no playing.
+But it ain't be no playing.

 It's be murder, you know what I'm saying,

-You know I'm saying, it's gonna happen
+You know what I'm saying, gonna happen

 Is and vibrations

-Lotta people don't how important it is.
+Lotta people don't understand how it is.

-I be like, get behind a mic
+Sometimes I be like, get a mic

 Or where it comes from.
 Trip me out

-Because the spirits, we ain't rappin'
+Because the spirits, we really rappin'

 We just letting our dead homies tell for us